ucscXena/gitbookdocs/tutorials/basic-tutorial-section-3.md

 ## Tutorial

-In the Basic Tutorial: Section 1 we found that we found that samples that have aberrations in _EGFR_ \(mutations or amplifications\) have higher expression.
+In the Basic Tutorial: Section 1 we found that samples that have aberrations in _EGFR_ \(mutations or amplifications\) have higher expression.

 In the Basic Tutorial: Section 2 we created two subgroups: those with aberrations and those without aberrations in _EGFR_.
 We ran a Kaplan Meier survival analysis and found that there was no survival difference between these two groups.